kjreedseq/2022_MIP_280A4_final_project/nano_report.md

 ```
 ## Step 4: Confirm QC
 I ran fastqc again on the trimmed reads.
+The FastQC report was assessed on the web browser as before.

+## Step 5: Create an index of the genome

+Using bowtie2, create an index of the genome using the following command:

 ```
+bowtie2-build

 ```
 ##Step 5: Map reads to reference genome